Introduction to the Social Services, Health Care and Rescue Services Division

 Self-monitoring plans (in Finnish)

-The Hospital, Rehabilitation and Care Services Department manages home care, social and local work with the elderly, support for informal care, service centre operations, day activities and short-term care of the elderly, as well as intensive assisted living services and institutional care of the elderly and people with multiple illnesses.
+The Hospital, Rehabilitation and Care Services manage home care, social work and guidance for the elderly, support for informal care, service centre operations, day activities and short-term care of the elderly, as well as 24-hour service housing and institutional care of the elderly and people with multiple illnesses.

-The Department also manages short-term, rehabilitative hospital treatment, outpatient clinic services for physiatry, geriatrics, neurology and rehabilitation, as well as physiotherapy, occupational therapy and speech therapy services, and the rehabilitation of veterans.
+The Services also manage short-term, rehabilitative hospital treatment, services for physiatry, geriatrics, neurology and the rehabilitation outpatient clinic, as well as physiotherapy, occupational therapy and speech therapy services, and the rehabilitation of veterans.
+The Services also offer therapeutic help and support for rehabilitation at home for those discharged from hospital or an emergency department.

 The Director of Hospital, Rehabilitation and Care Services is Seija Meripaasi, tel. +358 9 310 52482(Link starts a phone call).
 The Executive Assistant’s phone number is +358 9 310 42618(Link starts a phone call).